EugenioPrego/EugenioPrego/README.md

 </table>

 <p align="center">
-  <a href="https://www.linkedin.com/in/eug%C3%A9nio-prego-580149291/details/certifications/">📚 Ver todas as certificações na DIO</a>
+  <a href="https://www.linkedin.com/in/eug%C3%A9nio-prego-580149291/details/certifications/">📚 Ver todas as certificações </a>
 </p>

 ---